getsentry/sentry-java/README.md

 instance.

-## Notes on GetSentry.com
+## Notes on GetSentry.com and Oracle JDK

-Due to GetSentry.com using a certificate provided by [StartCom](https://www.startcom.org/) and StartCom not being in the list of the [CAcerts of Java 6](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html#cacerts) it isn't possible to establish an HTTPS connection to GetSentry.com out of the box.
+Due to GetSentry.com using a certificate provided by [StartCom](https://www.startcom.org/) and StartCom not being in the list of the [CAcerts of Oracle JDK 6](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html#cacerts) it isn't possible to establish an HTTPS connection to GetSentry.com out of the box.

 The said certificate [might be available out of the box with Java 8](https://forum.startcom.org/viewtopic.php?f=15&t=1815)